SWR workers are striking for 27 days this month - here's everything you need to know

-RESIDENTS planning to travel over the Christmas period are facing chaos as a union threatens 27 days of strikes in December.
+RESIDENTS planning to travel over the Christmas period are facing chaos as a union is carrying out 27 days of strikes in December.

 The National Union of Rail, Maritime and Transport Workers (RMT) is currently holding its latest round of industrial action in its long-running battle with South Western Railway over the future of train guards.